-Plot: Two lighthouse keepers try to maintain their sanity whilst living on a remote and mysterious New England island in the 1890s.
+Plot: Two lighthouse keepers try to maintain their sanity whilst living on a remote and mysterious New England island in the 1890s – The Lighthouse.

 Released: January 2020

-From the first shot of the opening sequence you know you’re about to watch something unique, transporting you back to the early days of cinema, when directors were still playing around with how a movie should work.
+From the first shot of the opening sequence, you know you’re about to watch something unique, transporting you back to the early days of cinema, when directors were still experimenting with how a movie should work.
 It takes several minutes of waves, seagulls and horns before any word is spoken.
-With the use of black & white and a square aspect ratio giving the film a dated but also dreamlike and distinct vintage feel.
+Using black & white and a square aspect ratio giving the film a dated but also dreamlike and distinct vintage feel.

-The plot is relatively straight forward and the setting is quite simplistic, but this doesn’t mean The Lighthouse isn’t interesting, with both plot and setting combining to create one of the more interesting looks into what happens to two men when detached from civilisation for a prolonged period of time.
+The plot is relatively straightforward, and the setting is quite simplistic, but this doesn’t mean The Lighthouse isn’t interesting, with both plot and setting combining to create one of the more interesting looks into what happens to two men when detached from civilisation for a prolonged period.

-Visually, the film looks great and completely different to other films that have been come out recently in either black & white or had black & white versions released such as Mad Max: Fury Road and Logan, both the cinematography and the black-and-white aesthetic remind me of the work of Ingmar Bergman and wouldn’t surprise me if Eggers took inspiration from Bergaman’s work, namely a personal favourite of mine The Seventh Seal, which also used shots of the oceanic to great effect and create a haunting tone.
+Visually, the film looks great and completely different to other films that have been come out recently in either black & white or had black & white versions released such as Mad Max: Fury Road and Logan, both the cinematography and the black-and-white aesthetic remind me of the work of Ingmar Bergman and wouldn’t surprise me if Eggers took inspiration from Bergman’s work, namely a personal favourite of mine The Seventh Seal which also used shots of the oceanic to great effect and creates a haunting tone.